 “There is evidence that the Prime Minister encouraged the police to brutalise the women.
 One officer pulled up a woman’s skirt and threw her into the crowd shouting ‘treat her as you wish’.
 The Daily Mirror featured a picture of a woman on the ground surrounded by men and police.
 The government demanded it be removed from the front page.

-In February, this year Mary and her team donned their costumes to lead the women’s march in London.
+In February, last year Mary and her team donned their costumes to lead the women’s march in London.
 “We need to protect our rights and make sure that women across the world get the vote.
 What the Pankhursts did is, unfortunately, as relevant today as it was a century ago.
 Our walk celebrates their struggle and reminds people that the fight is not yet over.”

 Book a tour with Mary Carroll